Surrogate Modeling for Explainable Predictive Time Series Corrections: Abstract

 \section{Abstract}

 We introduce a local surrogate approach for explainable time-series analysis.
 An initially non-interpretable predictive model to improve the forecast of a classical time-series 'base model' is used.
 'Explainability' of the correction is provided by fitting the base model again to the data from which the error prediction is removed (subtracted), yielding a difference in the model parameters which can be interpreted.
-We provide illustrative examples to demonstrate the potential of the method to discover and explain underlying patterns in the data.
+We provide illustrative examples to demonstrate the potential of the method to discover and explain anomalies by new types of plots showing and comparing the features' importance as a function of time and relative to each other.